create3000/x_ite/docs/_posts/components/KeyDeviceSensor/StringSensor.md

 StringSensor generates events as the user presses keys on the keyboard.

-The StringSensor node belongs to the **KeyDeviceSensor** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The StringSensor node belongs to the **KeyDeviceSensor** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy